dgoppenheimer/mk-test/docs/reference/conda-colab.md

 !conda --version
 ```

+You may get the error:

+!!! failure "Error"

+    ```bash
-You should get the error, `/bin/bash: conda: command not found`.
+    /bin/bash: conda: command not found
+    ```

-Install conda:
+To fix, install conda:

 ```py
 !pip install -q condacolab